 The Wing Chun dummy takes the place of a sparring partner.
 Anyone who has seen The Karate Kid knows that sparring together is one of the standard techniques that is used to train students.
 With a Wing Chun dummy, you are sparing with a partner that is inanimate, but will allow you practice your forms smoothly, until you have them perfected.

 One of the ways that the Wing Chun dummy enhances your training is toughness.
 Your hand and fist are smacking into wood.
 In just a short time, the muscles and bones in your hands will begin to toughen, getting accustomed to the impact of your hands on a solid object.
 This is why it’s important to go slow and easy at first.
 You need to build up that tolerance before you can go around punching trees.
-If you hit the dummy too hard, you could bruise your hand or break a bone which won’t do anything for your training.

 The Wing Chun Principles